shuvo-99/CSE424/submission4/README.txt

 Paper title:
-Dynamic Topic Modeling for Temporal Analysis of News Articles
+A Comparative Analysis of Topic Modelling Methods for Temporal Analysis of News Articles

 Paper presentation (anyone can view without login):